YOU ARE WELCOME HERE: WHITE CARDS

 The Campaign is built upon similar "Safe Space" or "Safe Zone" programs that have been implemented in schools, universities, companies, and communities across the United States.
 A listing of schools that sponsor such program is available.
 Please note that individuals who display the “You Are Welcome Here” sign have not gone through the full 2 hour You Are Welcome Here training, but they are agreeing to the statements above and helping to create a more welcoming environment on campus.

-Please email firstname.lastname@example.org if you would like to participate in the YAWH general campaign for the white postcard.
-It is now available in a digital format as well which can be used in your email signature.
+- You can email firstname.lastname@example.org if you would like to a YAWH white digital card that you can put in your email signature, up on your website, etc. It is now available in a digital format as well which can be used in your email signature or on websites.

 YOU ARE WELCOME HERE: BLACK CARDS